flowenol/DOZMON/README.md

 # DOZMON

 **DOZMON** is an obsolete DOS memory monitor loosely based on the famous Apple-1 and Apple ][ monitor programs.
 It uses very similar syntax and offers additional bidirectional file-memory transfer functionality.
+It also allows to read and write IO port addresses.
 The source is MASM compatible.

 ## Requirements